-➤ It is expected to be settled in normal operating cycle
+It is expected to be settled in normal operating cycle

-It is held primarily for the purpose of trading It is due to be settled within twelve months after the reporting period, or There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period
+It is held primarily for the purpose of trading

+It is due to be settled within twelve months after the reporting period, or

-The terms of the liability that could, at the option of the counter party, result in its settlement by the issue of equity instruments do not affect its classification
+There is no unconditional right to defer the settlement of the liability for at least twelve months after the reporting period.
+The terms of the liability that could, at the option of the counterparty, result in its settlement by the issue of equity instruments do not affect its classification.
+The Company classifies all other liabilities are classified as non-current.

-The Company classifies all other liabilities as non-current.
+Deferred tare assets and liabilities are classified as non-current.

-Deferred tax assets and liabilities are classified as non-current assets and liabilities.
+Deferred tare assets and liabilities are classified as non-current.